SrMephistopheles/testrepo/README.md

 Coursera repo

 ## Editing the file
-It's a markdotwn file in this repository.
+It's a markdown file in this repository.